Adamy8/MarsApp/README.md

 - Backend API powered by Node.js.
 - Deployed using Vercel (frontend) and Render (backend).
 - RESTful API integration between frontend and backend.
+- Store applications in MongoDB.

 ## ✨ Current Features
 - `Apply now`: Multi-stage form for application (able to go back-and-forth)
-- `All applications`(top right corner): fetch from MongoDB, display all applications
+- `All Applications`(top right corner): fetch from MongoDB, display all applications
 - `Delete`: Delete applications if not wanted
 - `Show more`: show the full content of the application

 ## 🚧 Work in Progress
 - 🥴 When just finishing applying, clicking `All applications` will lead to a client side error. ***Need to refresh page before proceeding.***
-- 🎇 Better UIUX for /board page, reveal all application with better style
+- 🎏 Better UIUX for /board page, reveal all application with better style
 - 📈 Current structure uses a seperate server.
 May combine them for easy deployment in the future.
+- 🔑 Authentication for visiting all applicaitons page.

 ## 🛠️ Tech stack:
 - **Frontend**: Nextjs, React, ShadCN, Tailwind CSS, Lucide React Icon, Zustand, TypeScript